ocaml/ocaml.org/CONTRIBUTING.md

 - [The OCaml Changelog](#content-changelog)

 The following sections give more details on how to contribute to each.

+### <a name="images"></a>Adding Images

+Some of the data that can be contributed by users may include images or other media, for example, success stories, academic and industrial users, or books.

+Images can be added to the corresponding subfolder in the `data/media/` folder.

+E.g. for adding a university logo associated with an academic institution, you have to add the image file to the `data/media/academic_institution/` folder.

+Videos or other media should not be added to the ocaml.org GitHub repository.

 ### <a name="content-blog"></a>Add an RSS Feed to the Blog